Re1K4/CppAutomation/README.md

 # Name
-CppGameBot
+CppAutomation

 ## Overview
-C++ template for gamebot using OpenCV library.
+C++ template for automation with OpenCV library.
-It is very fast and can automate most games.
+It is very fast and can automate most operations.

 ## Requirement
 OpenCV - [OpenCV Releases](https://opencv.org/releases/)